aisyaracelly/Portfolio-Project/README.md

 ### Why additional YouTube creators were added

 Not all of the primary LinkedIn authors had relevant YouTube content.
-Rather than leaving the YouTube transcripts folder sparse, additional creators were brought in who cover LinkedIn strategy, B2B marketing, and content-led growth from different
+Rather than leaving the YouTube transcripts folder empty and not full, additional creators were brought in who cover LinkedIn strategy, B2B marketing, and content-led growth from different
 angles: